sgollapudi77/nextjs-csr-ssg-isr/README.md

 There are default styles for responsive heading sizes, and `.layout` to support a max-width for larger screen size.
 Find more about it on [my blog post](https://theodorusclarence.com/blog/tailwindcss-best-practice#1-using-layout-class-or-container)

 ### 11. Preloaded & Self Hosted Inter Fonts

-Inter fonts is a variable fonts that is self hosted and preloaded.